FergieLigaLlj/Linnaeus-University-Machine-Learning-2DV516-Course-Project/README.md

  Model Selection and Regularization (Lecture 4):
 1. Classes Implementations: **ROCAnalysis.py** and **ForwardSelection.py**: optimal regarding **TP-rate** metric
-2. Use implementations of ROCAnalysis and ForwardSelection: model selection with **f-score**, **validation** confirmation and conclusion.
+2. Use implementations of ROCAnalysis and ForwardSelection: model selection with **f-score**, **validation** confirmation and conclusion